2018 Asia Cup final: India

 In the second match of group A, India beat Hong Kong by 26 runs, with Khaleel Ahmed making his debut for India in the match.
 Shikhar Dhawan's 14th ODI century carried India to 285 for 7, with Hong Kong's bowlers negating a powerful start to allow only 48 runs in the last 10 overs.
 They carried that momentum with them when they came out to bat, with openers Nizakat Khan and Anshuman Rath putting on a 174-run partnership, the highest for Hong Kong in ODIs.

 On 19 September 2018, India faced rivals Pakistan and followed the close match against Hong Kong to with a much improved bowling performance and registered their most comfortable chase against Pakistan, winning with 126 balls remaining.
-Pakistan had shown a lack of experience of batting through 50-over innings by attempting big shots every time they were tied down.
 India had won two ODIs on consecutive days and headed to the Super Four stage as leaders of the group.
 In the first match of Super Four, India beat Bangladesh by 7 wickets, with Rohit Sharma's unbeaten 83 from 104 balls the major contribution in India successfully chasing the total of 173.
 In the next match India faced Pakistan again and openers Rohit Sharma and Shikhar Dhawan starred with the bat as India defeated their rivals Pakistan by nine-wickets and qualified for the final.
 Sharma, the Indian skipper, scored his 19th ODI century, while Dhawan scored his 15th and their partnership of 210 was India's highest while batting second against Pakistan and in their highest for the first wicket in Asia Cup history.
 In the process, Sharma scored his 7,000th run in ODI cricket.
 On 25 September 2018, India faced Afghanistan in their final game of the Super Four stage.
 Left needing seven runs off the final over, with one wicket in hand, India scored six runs off first four balls to level the scores, but with the fifth, Rashid Khan got the better of Ravindra Jadeja to bowl India out for 252, leaving the match tied.
 This was the first tie in the history of the Asia Cup and the first tied ODI featuring Afghanistan.